wbroek/Basic-Auth/README.md

 # Basic Authentication handler
 This plugin adds Basic Authentication to a WordPress site.
+Adjusted so email adres also can be used instead of username

-Note that this plugin requires sending your username and password with every request, and should only be used for development and testing.
-We strongly recommend using the [OAuth 1.0a][oauth] authentication handler for production.
+Note that this plugin requires sending your username and password with every request We strongly recommend using the [OAuth 1.0a][oauth] authentication handler.

 ## Installing
 1. Download the plugin into your plugins directory